rust-lang/edition-guide/src/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.md

 ![Minimum Rust version: 1.1](https://img.shields.io/badge/Minimum%20Rust%20Version-1.1-brightgreen.svg)

+(Note: current Rust (as of 1.48) supports static linking with either glibc or MUSL, so you can select whichever libc you need or prefer.)

 By default, Rust will statically link all Rust code.
 However, if you use the standard library, it will dynamically link to the system's `libc` implementation.